OpenMDAO/OpenMDAO-Framework/docs/quick-ref/sphinx.rst

      Class Diagram of Core Classes

-In the above example, ``.. _`Class Diagram of Core Classes`:`` is an optional label that is linked to from text that precedes the figure.
-In this case the preceding text says:
-``The figure `Class Diagram of Core Classes`_ shows . . .`` .
-A hyperlink (cross reference) is not necessary, but if your figure is further down in the text, it is helpful to the reader.
+In the above example, ``.. _`Class Diagram of Core Classes`:`` is an optional label that is used for cross referencing to this figure.
+In this case there was some preceding text: ``The figure `Class Diagram of Core Classes`_ shows . . .`` .
+A cross reference is not necessary, but if you are discussing a figure that appears later in the text, it is helpful to the reader.

 The path to the image is: ``.. figure:: ../generated_images/ModelClasses.png``.
 Generally we align our figures *center*, as shown in the example, but that is up to the